Chesterkxng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 : a script that saves the result of a commande in a file 9-duplicate-last-line
-: a script that duplicate the last line of a file
+: a script that duplicate the last line of a file 10-no-more-js
+: a script that deletes files (directory and subfolder) with specific extensions